Selling Data to an Agent with Endogenous Information: Applications

 In this section, we apply the characterizations of the optimal mechanisms to several leading examples of selling information.

-\paragraph{Error Minimization} Here we consider the model where the agent is a decision maker trying to minimize the square error of the chosen action.
+\textbf{Error Minimization.} Here we consider a model where the agent is a decision maker attempting to minimize the square error of the chosen action.
 That is, let the state space and action space be $\states = \actions \subseteq \reals$, and the agent minimizes the square error between the chosen action and the true state, i.e., the utility of the agent is $u(\action,\state;\type) = - \type \cdot (\action - \state)^2$.
 This is one of the models illustrated in \cref{exp:match action}.